Extreme cold and heat put seniors’ lives at risk. Know which thermostat settings are safe for older adults — and why

 Know the recommended hot and cold weather thermostat settings; recognize the signs of distress; learn how to treat temperature-related emergencies before paramedics arrive; and engineer out hazards in the home.

 Hot and cold temperatures lead to different health risks.
-Let’s start with the cold.
+Let’s start with the heat.

 Hot weather health risks